-- 85% of income from Land and Buildings (tintbrt_s): from 2011 a separate taxation on rental income can be applied at a flat rate equal to 21% (simulated in tinrt_s) and, as a consequence the income from Land and Buildings is not included anymore in the tax base for the Personal Income Tax neither at national level nor at regional and municipal level.
-In the baseline simulation the separate income tax is witched off. - Income from Employment (yem) and assimilated incomes as vocational training (bunst), redundancy payment (bunct01), income from mobility and collective dismissals (bunct02), income received by people aged under 15 (yot), old age pension (poa), survivor pension (psu), invalidity pension (phl) - Fringe benefits (kfb s) exceeding 258.23€per year - Income from Self-Employment (yse) and maternity benefits for self employed people (bmase) - Capital component of private supplementary pensions (assumed to be 70% of total, ypp02) - Cadastral income of main residence (amriv then completely deducted) and other residence (aobiv): in 2012 with the introduction of the new Property Tax (IMU) the cadastral value of all residences is not included anymore in the tax base for the Personal Income Tax.
+- 85% of income from Land and Buildings (tintbrt_s): from 2011 a separate taxation on rental income applies at a flat rate equal to 21% (simulated in tinrt_s) and, as a consequence the income from Land and Buildings is not included anymore in the tax base for the Personal Income Tax neither at national level nor at regional and municipal level. - Income from Employment (yem) and assimilated incomes as vocational training (bunst), redundancy payment (bunct01), income from mobility and collective dismissals (bunct02), income received by people aged under 15 (yot), old age pension (poa), survivor pension (psu), invalidity pension (phl) - Fringe benefits (kfb_s) exceeding 258.23€per year - Income from Self-Employment (yse) and maternity benefits for self employed people (bmase) - Capital component of private supplementary pensions (assumed to be 70% of total, ypp02) - Cadastral income of main residence (amriv then completely deducted) and other residence (aobiv): in 2012 with the introduction of the new Property Tax (IMU) the cadastral value of all residences is not included anymore in the tax base for the Personal Income Tax.
 Since 2013 50% of cadastral income should be included in the tax base if the residence is not rented and it is located in the same municipality of the main residence.
 Due to lack of data this is not simulated.